-Artificial Intelligence will not only change our perspective on physics, it will equally denser down our understanding of everything: our physical world, what we are made of, and what exists beyond our perception — pushing the edge of human intelligence.
+Artificial Intelligence will not only change our perspective on physics, but it will also equally denser our understanding of everything: our physical world, what we are made of, and what exists beyond our perception – pushing the edge of human intelligence.

 But how?
 Simply because AI will have a different perception of everything.
 Instead of our 5 senses; touch, hearing, sight, taste, and smell, they would have “their own” 5 senses – maybe one more, the sixth sense.

 - Game-based learning for ML Algorithms - December 3, 2022